-- For Code Signing Certificates: signedmalwarealert@sectigo.com - For Other Certificates (SSL/TLS, S/MIME, etc): sslabuse@sectigo.com
+- For Code Signing Certificates: signedmalwarealert@sectigo.com - For SSL/TLS Certificates: sslabuse@sectigo.com

 1.5.3.
 Person Determining CPS Suitability for the Policy

 The Sectigo Policy Authority is responsible for determining the suitability of Certificate policies illustrated within this CPS.
 The Sectigo Policy Authority is also responsible for determining the suitability of proposed changes to the CPS prior to the publication of an amended edition.